armandofox/armandofox.github.io/_posts/book_summary/2021-06-09-inequality-machine.md

 categories: ["Book summary","Education"]
 ---

-# Book summary: The Inequality MachineHow College Divides Us, by Paul Tough
+# The Inequality Machine: How College Divides Us, by Paul Tough

 Paul Tough writes about how college in the US has gone from being a _tool for upward mobility_ to a _shield against downward mobility_, and at